bogdanbabych/courses/D2020-21-W/d21b5-0945BUE36202_Advanced_topics_translation.md

 ##### Course materials

 Week01: 02 Nov – 08 Nov 2020: Course Introduction
 - Please join our Seminar Room: [*https://heiconf.uni-heidelberg.de/bab-eeq-ax3*](https://heiconf.uni-heidelberg.de/bab-eeq-ax3)  on Tuesday, 3 Nov, 10:15 am.
+If any problems with computer audio, you can also dial in via the phone: +49 6221 431 0 410, and then enter Phone PIN: 4341-9332-8165

 Week02: 09 Nov – 15 Nov 2020: